owospace/Jellyfin-Lavender/README.md

   - [ ] No roadmap provided. (yet?)

-  <p>Please see the <a href="">open issues</a> for a list of proposed features (as well as known issues).</p>
+  <p>Please see the <a href="https://github.com/owospace/Jellyfin-Lavender/issues">open issues</a> for a list of proposed features (as well as known issues).</p>

 </div><br><br>

 <div>

   <h2>Contributing</h2>

   <p>If you want to make a contribution, please fork the repository & create a pull request.
-If you have a suggestion you would want to see, you can <a href="https://github.com/owospace/Jellyfin-Lavender/issues">open a new issue</a> with your request.</p>
+If you have a suggestion you would want to see, you can <a href="https://github.com/owospace/Jellyfin-Lavender/issues/new">open a new issue</a> with your request.</p>

   1. Fork the project<br>
   2. Create your Feature Branch (`git checkout -b feature/YourFeature`)<br>